go-aah/docs/routes-config.md

 ### controller
 `controller` attribute is used to map controller to be called for the mapped URL definition in the `path`.

 * `controller` attribute supports with or without package prefix.
-For e.g.: `v1.User` or `User`
+For e.g.: `v1/User` or `User`
-    * Best Practices: choose one format of definition style and stick to it.
+    * Best Practices: choose one format definition style and stick to it.
 * `controller` attribute supports both naming conventions.
 For e.g.: `User` or `UserController`

 It is required, no default value.